project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/109-thekla-teunis-and-gijs-boers-the-good-the-bad-and-the-ugly-of-regenerative-agriculture.md

 ---
-title: 109 Thekla Teunis and Gijs Boers, the good the bad and the ugly of regenerative agriculture
+title: 109 Thekla Teunis And Gijs Boers The Good The Bad And The Ugly Of Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-03-23)